 Attadale House & Gardens

-Attadale (Attadal) mostly comprises Attadale House and the accompanying estate, which includes Attadale Gardens.
+Attadale (Attadal) mostly comprised Attadale House and the accompanying estate, which included Attadale Gardens.
 The gardens are open to the public from April, so I was two weeks too early (not that I had time to stop).
 They were begun in their current form in 1980 after storms toppled several trees and Nicky Macpherson, artist and wife of owner Ewen MacPherson, saw an opportunity in it.
 She died late last year.

 Ewen Macpherson inherited the house from his father, Ian, but it was originally built in 1755 for Donald Matheson, whose own father, John, was the factor for the Seaforth estates in Kintail, Lochalsh and Lochcarron (the previously mentioned Alexander Matheson, who built Duncraig Castle, was his descendent).

-The Mathesons sold Attadale to German banker Baron von Schröder in 1910, the baron having been renting it for several years after Queen Victoria had made it fashionable to own sporting estates in Scotland.
+The Mathesons sold Attadale to German banker Baron Wilhelm Heinrich von Schröder in 1910, the baron having been renting it for several years after Queen Victoria had made it fashionable to own sporting estates in Scotland.
 It was the baron who initially laid out the gardens, planting rhododendrons and redwoods and laying out an elaborate system of paths.
 His son, Capt Billy Schroder — he anglicised his name on joining the British Army in 1912 — later extended the gardens.
 On his death in 1945, it was bought by Martin Gibbs who planned to farm it but he sold it to Ian Macpherson just 11 years later.